 March 2107 ” Good morning.
 I really like your articles in Fethiye Times and am very keen on Fethiye.
 I have used Google Earth to explore the sights and it is amazing.
 I am trying to understand more about this place, not just the blue lagoon, paragliding and sightseeing and your articles have given me some things to think about.
 My wife and I are going to be in Fethiye in June.
 Being a filmmaker, I have made a lot of plans to film about Fethiye but my wife is talking to me – “It’s just a holiday trip”.
 Thank you again.”

-True to their word, Yuriy and Helen visited Fethiye in June and this is what they had to say.
+True to their word, Yuriy and Lena visited Fethiye in June and this is what they had to say.

-Fethiye – in the words (and photos) of Yuriy and Helen.
+Fethiye – in the words (and photos) of Yuriy and Lena.

 Kyiv – Ankara – Antalya – FETHIYE – Antalya – Ankara – Kyiv.